carlosfrias/test-ci/README.md

 ### Missing the Organization Administrator Privilege?
 If you do not have this privilege, then note that all other actions will work except creating Key Value Maps and Target Servers.
-Please see the provided [jenkins pipeline](README-JENKINSFILE.md) for examples of how to invoke goals individually.
+Please see the provided [Jenkins Pipeline](README-JENKINSFILE.md) for more information regarding how to invoke goals individually.

 Invoking goals that required Organization Administrator privilege can be avoided by removing kvms.json and targetServers.json from